 The deficiencies with the Candia Police Station have affected morale, safety, and overall delivery of police services while dealing with both the public and prisoners.
-For these reasons the Candia Police Department has police station recommended a new constructed.
-The townspeople have supported this concept as well, including approving the purchase of land on Raymond Road at Candia's 2022 Town Meeting where the new Candia Police would Station be constructed.
-Site Layout of Proposed New Candia Police Station on Raymond Road.
+For these reasons the Candia Police Department has recommended a new police station be constructed.
+The townspeople have supported this concept as well, including approving the purchase of land on Raymond Road at Candia's 2022 Town Meeting where the new Candia Police Station would be constructed.
 Accordingly, the Candia Police Department has identified construction phase funding for the new police station as their top priority for inclusion in the CIP.